Jonathan B. Berk

 Bio

-Jonathan Berk is the A.P.
-Giannini Professor of Finance at the Graduate School of Business, Stanford University.
+Jonathan Berk is The A.P.
+Giannini Professor of Finance at Stanford Graduate School of Business.
 His research covers a broad range of topics in finance, including delegated money management; the pricing of financial assets; valuing a firm’s growth potential; the capital structure decision; the interaction between labor markets and financial markets; impact investing and professional regulation .
 He has published articles in the American Economic Review, Journal of Finance, Journal of Political Economy, the Review of Financial Studies and other journals.
 His work is internationally recognized and has won numerous awards, including the Stephen A. Ross Price, TIAA-CREF Paul A. Samuelson Award, the Smith Breeden Prize, Best Paper of the Year in the Review of Financial Studies, and the FAME Research Prize.
 His article, “A Critique of Size-Related Anomalies,” was selected as one of the two best papers ever published in the Review of Financial Studies, and was also honored as one of the 100 seminal papers published by Oxford University Press.
 In recognition of his influence on the practice of finance, he has received the Graham and Dodd Award of Excellence, the Roger F. Murray Prize, and the Bernstein Fabozzi/Jacobs Levy Award.
 Professor Berk has also co-authored two finance textbooks: Corporate Finance and Fundamentals in Finance.

 Professor Berk served as an associate editor of the Journal of Finance from 2000–2008, is currently an associate editor of the Journal of Portfolio Management, and is a research associate at the National Bureau of Economic Research.
 He has served on the board of directors of the American Finance Association and the Financial Management Association.
 He received his PhD in finance from Yale University.
 Before joining Stanford he was the Sylvan Coleman Professor of Finance at Haas School of Business at the University of California, Berkeley.